 No, but you are hurting your chance by not giving us 5 minutes.
 We will be watching 5 minutes of everyone else who is trying to get picked for the same Satellite.
 Why would you give yourself, such a disadvantage from the other comics?
 Seeing less of you and more of them helps them, not you.

-No. Once you have been picked for a Satellite, that is the video score, we will use for all future Satellites and The Main Event in Las Vegas.
+No. Once you have been picked for a Satellite, that is the video score, we will use for all future Satellites and The Main Event.

 No. We do not allow anyone to record their own show because there are too many comedians performing to allow this.
 On any given night there are 9 to 16 comics performing.
 If everyone set up a tripod it would like a movie shoot.
-We record each show and you are able to buy a DVD of the show at the end of the night.
+We record each show and you will be emailed a link of the show about 5 to 10 days after the Satellite.
 This way there is only one camera and one tripod in the back of the room.